To install Volument, paste the following code snippet anywhere before your website's closing </body> tag:

 You can disable tracking with disabled option as follows:

 For example it makes sense to disable tracking completely in a development environment.
-When tracking is disabled no data is sent to over the interent.
+When tracking is disabled no data is sent to our servers.

 Do not track- option

 You can disable tracking for indiviual visitors too.
-A typical scenario is to respect the navigator.doNotTrack configuration option on the browser.
+One scenario is to look for navigator.doNotTrack configuration option on the browser.
 On this case the user has explicitly requested not to be tracked by web sites.
 For example: